 I finally did it.
 What is it, you ask?
 I made cinnamon rolls!
 They are one of those bucket list cooking items that I have been wanting to make for ages, but just haven’t attempted.
 They kind of scared me for two main reasons.
 One, because I thought they would be really hard to make.
 And two, because I was worried I would eat the entire pan.
 Well I can’t really help you with number 2, because these are amazing.
 You might eat the whole pan.
 But making them?
 That I can help you with!
 I can’t lie, they are not the easiest thing in the world to make, but they are definitely worth the effort.
-And, they only take an hour to make, which in the world of bread baking is nothing!
+And, they only take an hour to make – yep that’s right, one hour cinnamon rolls!
+In the world of bread baking, that is nothing!

 The yeast: Averie calls for Red Star Platinum yeast, so that is what I used.
 I haven’t baked quite enough bread to be able to tell the difference between yeast brands, but some bloggers swear by Red Star Platinum so I trust their expertise!
 These rolls rose beautifully with the Red Star yeast, so I recommend that you use it.
 If I test it with another type of yeast, I’ll report back (or let me know if you try it .